 Standards and Indicators Age Band Articulations 1.4.
 Innovative Designer a.
-Students know and use a deliberate design process for generating ideas, testing theories, creating innovative artifacts or solving authentic problems.
-4-7: a.
-With guidance from an educator, students ask questions, suggest solutions, test ideas to solve problems and share their learning. d.
-Students exhibit a tolerance for ambiguity, perseverance and the capacity to work with open-ended problems. d.
-Students demonstrate perseverance when working to complete a challenging task.
-8-11: a.
-Students explore and practice how a design process works to generate ideas, consider solutions, plan to solve a problem or create innovative products that are shared with others. d.
-Students demonstrate perseverance when working with open-ended problems.
+Students know and use a deliberate design process for generating ideas, testing theories, creating innovative artifacts or solving authentic problems. d.
+Students exhibit a tolerance for ambiguity, perseverance and the capacity to work with open-ended problems. a.
+4-7: With guidance from an educator, students ask questions, suggest solutions, test ideas to solve problems and share their learning. a.
+8-11: Students explore and practice how a design process works to generate ideas, consider solutions, plan to solve a problem or create innovative products that are shared with others. d.
+4-7: Students demonstrate perseverance when working to complete a challenging task. d.
+8-11: Students demonstrate perseverance when working with open and a problems.
 1.5.
 Computational Thinker c.
 Students break problems into component parts, extract key information and develop descriptive models to understand complex systems or facilitate problem-solving.
 4-7: With guidance from an educator, students break a problem into parts and identify ways to solve the problem.
 8-11: Students break down problems into smaller parts, identify key information and propose solutions.
 1.6.
 Creative Communicatorc.
 Students use digital tools to visually communicate complex ideas to others.
 4-7: With guidance from an educator, students share ideas in multiple ways- visual, audio, etc. 8-11: Students create digital artifacts to communicate ideas visually and graphically.
 1.7.
 Global Collaborator c.
 Students contribute constructively to project teams, assuming various roles and responsibilities to work effectively toward a common goal.
 4-7: With guidance from an educator, students take on different team roles and use age-appropriate technologies to complete projects.
 8-11: Students perform a variety of roles within a team using age-appropriate technology to complete a project or solve a problem.